-In terms of weight, the Asus T100 can give some Ultrabooks a run for their money.
+In terms of verdict, the Asus T100 can give some ultrabooks a run for their money.
 Performance on this small laptop is snappy and if you are not running any heavy duty applications, then giving this mini laptop a try won’t harm.

 Chromebooks initially came into the market with the USP of providing machines running on Google Chrome OS at a budget friendly price.
 The possibilities of such devices on paper are endless.
 But whether such specs on paper can be translated into a machine on the desk is another matter altogether.
 Since Chromebooks have the added disadvantage of being OS specific, I figured that it would have to perform exceedingly well actually to warrant a recommendation.

 Right from the moment, I unboxed the laptop; I had a feeling that the C100 sought to impress with its premium looks and features.
 For starters, the 10.1-inch screen of the small laptop is a touchscreen.
 This is a feature I have rarely seen in laptops from this segment.
 The touch is snappy and responsive and made for a great user experience.
 Couple that with the 360-degree hinge which the mini laptop sports (exactly like the Lenovo Yoga series) and I knew that the Asus C100 held potential.

 Unlike the Intel Celeron processors which most Chromebooks use, the C100PA uses an ARM based CPU.
 I figured that this was an effort on their part to cut corners rather than aim for a better performance.
 The small laptop performed well enough, though it did start to lag after a while.